A Storied Career of Global Success

 Bill LaRosa: Tomorrow

-Chris Dessi: Many young executive struggle with work life/balance – myself included.
+Chris Dessi: Many young executives struggle with work-life/balance – myself included.
 What advice do you give them?
 How did you strike a balance?

 Bill LaRosa: I suppose I’ve had my share of “failures” but I guess I never looked at them that way.
 I’ve made tons of mistakes and have had bad things happen to me.
 But I’ve never considered them failure per se.
 The mistakes I’ve owned and tried to learn from, and the bad things, well, one tries to understand why things happened and although it’s harder, try to learn something from those as well.
 But learning is not where it stops.
 In order to benefit from these things I’ve learned to change my behavior to cause any real change to happen.
 That’s the tough part.
 And the older you get the tougher that becomes.

 Chris Dessi: Who has been the greatest positive influence on your life?
 Tell us about that person.

 Bill LaRosa: My father.
 Wow, where do I begin…..